DRUMS Theory · Astrophysical Transients · April 2026

 4. Collimation Mechanism

-Coherent phase alignment along the rotation axis explains narrow jet opening angles.
+Coherent phase alignment along the rotation axis explains the narrow jet opening angles observed in GRBs.

 5. Timescale Determination